mattermost-community/mattermost-app-zendesk/README.md

 ## Provision

-To provision this app to AWS run `make dist` to generate the App bundle and then follow the steps [here](https://github.com/mattermost/mattermost-plugin-apps#provisioning).
+To provision this app to AWS run `make dist` to generate the App bundle and then follow the steps in the [Deployment (AWS)](https://developers.mattermost.com/integrate/apps/deployment-aws) section of the App Developers Preview online documentation.

 ## Troubleshooting